djunicode/resources/README.md

 5. Complete [this project](https://www.fullstackreact.com/articles/react-tutorial-cloning-yelp/) as you read it.

 ### Testing + Optimisation
-1. Some basic insights on how to optimize your webiste [here](https://drive.google.com/file/d/0B6XV2rRoAivrczZ1eUpJd01EU28/view?usp=sharing).
+1. Some basic insights on how to optimize your website [here](https://drive.google.com/file/d/0B6XV2rRoAivrczZ1eUpJd01EU28/view?usp=sharing).

 ## Android